faraaj/numberGuesser/README.md

 # Number Guesser

-Faraj's first number guesser game made in C#.
+Faraj's first number guesser game made in C#, it's for beginners

 # Using code